aphecetche/gatsby-subatest/site/src/content/recherche/sen/simulation-reacteurs.md

 \[17\] BR2 reactor coupled MCNPX and MURE simulations for the SoLid experiment, L. Giot, M. Fallot, S. Kalcheva, E. Koonen, Proceeding for the RRFM 2015 conference (European Research Reactor Conference), April 2015.

-\[18\] New MURE developments for the calculation of Displacement Per Atoms, L. Giot, A. Onillon, M. Fallot et al., Rapport d’activité SUBATECH 2014.
+\[18\] New MURE developments for the calculation of Displacement Per Atoms, L. Giot, A. Onillon, M. Fallotet al., Rapport d’activité SUBATECH 2014.